 About research in space

-Finally, basic research projects could develop new technology concepts for the future, based for example on cold-atom or plasma physics technologies.
+Research into the fundamental properties of our world could develop new technology concepts for the future, based for example on cold-atom or plasma physics technologies.

 Caring for the environment